christabella/conference-scheduling/README.md

 12:00PM Lunch

-01:00PM Rails for Python Developers lightning
+01:00PM User Interface CSS in Rails Apps 30min

-01:05PM Ruby vs. Clojure for Back-End Development 30min
+01:30PM Lua for the Masses 30min

-01:35PM User Interface CSS in Rails Apps 30min
+02:00PM Ruby on Rails: Why We Should Move On 60min

-02:05PM Lua for the Masses 30min
+03:00PM Rails for Python Developers lightning

-02:35PM Common Ruby Errors 45min
+03:05PM Common Ruby Errors 45min

-03:20PM Ruby on Rails: Why We Should Move On 60min
+03:50PM Ruby vs. Clojure for Back-End Development 30min

 04:20PM Programming in the Boondocks of Seattle 30min